Anytime, Anywhere

 - Fostering agreements require that human milk is provided by the foster parent.
 Penalties for failure to do so range from termination of the foster relationship to termination of licensure.

-- Human milk is handled by the breastfeeding/bodyfeeding parent, courier, and foster parent according to CDC guidelines.
+- Human milk is handled by the breastfeeding/bodyfeeding parent, courier, and foster parent according to evidence-based guidelines, like those provided by the Centers for Disease Control and Prevention

 Health Care